Bellflower Criminal Defense Attorney

 Both types of cases require a strong defense strategy.
 This emphasis on a robust defense can provide a sense of security, knowing that you are in capable hands.

 If you have been arrested or charged with a crime in Bellflower, your case will typically proceed through the California criminal justice system.
-For felony cases, it might involve a preliminary hearing, pretrial motions, plea bargaining, and a criminal trial.
+For felony cases, this process may involve a preliminary hearing, pretrial motions, plea bargaining, and a criminal trial.

 The specific steps in the legal process will always depend on the details of your case.
 Still, our skilled defense lawyers can guide you through every step, ensuring that your rights are protected and that you have the best possible defense.